 Funding Modes

 Payout funds come from the merchant’s NUSD wallet balance.
-Merchants need to ensure that the wallet has sufficient available NUSD balance.
+Merchants need to ensure the wallet has sufficient available NUSD balance.
 There are two ways to fund:

-• Option 2: External top-up — The merchant deposits USDT/USDC directly to the Payout wallet address, and the system automatically converts it to NUSD for crediting
+• Option 2: External top-up — The merchant deposits USDT/USDC directly to the payout wallet address, and the system automatically converts it to NUSD for crediting

-We recommend setting up a balance alert in the admin console to top up funds promptly when the available balance falls below the threshold, avoiding Payout failures due to insufficient balance.
+We recommend setting up a balance alert in the admin console to top up funds promptly when the available balance falls below the threshold, avoiding payout failures due to insufficient balance.

 Fee Model